The Difference Between Personalized Learning And Individualized Learning

 The term personalization and individualization are often used synonymously for differentiating instruction.

 It is best to start with a common structure for taking this dive into deeper learning through Differentiation.
-In practice, Differentiation focuses on meeting the needs of all learners, beginning through assessments of where their skills currently stand.
-Lorna Earl explains the relationship of assessments and Differentiation best.
+In practice, the definition of differentiation focuses on meeting the needs of all learners, beginning through assessments of where their skills currently stand.
+Lorna Earl explains the relationship between assessments and Differentiation best.

 Differentiation in Practice: Intuitive & Intentional

-Intuitive differentiation occurs “in the moment” as instruction happens.
-Teachers makes adjustments based on “how “students respond—or do not react—to the plan (John McCarthy, So All Can Learn: A Practical Guide to Differentiation).
+Intuitive differentiation occurs ‘in the moment’ as instruction happens.
+Teachers make adjustments based on “how students respond—or do not react—to the plan (John McCarthy, So All Can Learn: A Practical Guide to Differentiation).
 A core skill of teachers is being able to adapt instruction when some students appear to be lost, or for learners who find the work to be not challenging.

 Once the plan is in place from intentional differentiation, teachers will have prepared responses to the predicted likely needs of learners, such as leveled activities aligned to readiness skills of students, graphic organizers, and/or opportunities for students to drive how they can best demonstrate their understanding.
 Within this context of Differentiation, personalization and individualization can be used with greater clarity.

-Individualizing learning is likely most often used.
-It is a teacher-centered approach.
-Teachers look at assessment data to identify trends for the common needs of the group, either whole class or small groups.
+Individualizing learning is likely most often used as it is a teacher-centered approach.
+Teachers look at assessment data to identify trends for the common needs of the group, either whole class or through small groups.
 For example, students working on research and writing may be identified into groups based on skill level for writing details, from a basic listing to using text evidence.

 When individualizing, teachers develop supportive designs, using student data.
 Students may be given choices, but they are generally not included in the drafting process.
-This teacher-centered approach is useful when the scaffolds and adjustments can be generalized based on students share common needs.
+This teacher-centered approach is useful when the scaffolds and adjustments can be generalized based on students’ shared common needs.

 The learning experiences may be differentiated in several ways:

-Teacher provides a variety of graphic organizers and other tools to students based on their needs, while conducting a whole class experience.
+The teacher provides a variety of graphic organizers and other tools to students based on their needs while conducting a whole class experience.
 The lesson might also include jigsaws or think-pair-shares that encourage students to support each other’s thinking during the whole class lesson.

 Small Groups & Individuals

-Teacher plans centers activities where students rotate between stations that include folders, each assigned to the needs of student groups.
-The centers could also be virtual to add more options, and address any room space challenges.
-The teacher has the option to move around to provide help where needed, or run a station to meet with groups or individuals for coaching support.
+The teacher plans centers activities where students rotate between stations that include folders, each assigned to the needs of student groups.
+The centers could also be virtual to add more options and address any room space challenges.
+The teacher has the option to move around to provide help where needed or run a station to meet with groups or individuals for coaching support.

 For example, let students design their homework practices and assessments, with guidance on the academic criteria from the teacher.
 An easy first step is to give students two options as designed by the teacher.
 Then, give them a third option, which is to develop their own idea.
 The teacher listens to the student’s proposal.
 The design can be accepted, revised, or sent back to students for developing a new idea.
 If the student does not get a proposal accepted within a specified time frame, he must pick from the teacher-designed options.